 As I mentioned last week, we spent the weekend with some of Mark’s pals from high school, and I was tasked with bringing a side for dinner the one night.
-I brought a corn salad with the freshest, sweetest corn from my dad’s garden, lots of basil, scallions, roasted bell peppers, cherry tomatoes, juicy slices of nectarine, spiced and candied pumpkin seeds, and a roasted jalapeño honey dressing.
+I brought a corn salad with sweet corn, lots of basil, scallions, roasted bell peppers, cherry tomatoes, juicy slices of nectarine, spiced and candied pumpkin seeds, and a roasted jalapeño dressing.

-When I have to go in for a potluck situation, and there’s a possibility of picky eaters/a wide range of tastes at the table, I always aim to do something familiar (summer corn yaaay) paired with an unusual-but-likeable-treatment (jalapeño dressing/hella add-ins).
-I also finesse it beyond in the looks department because we all eat with our eyes first, and if I have to reel you in by the eyeballs to eat vegetables, I WILL.
+When I have to go in for a potluck situation, and there’s a possibility of picky eaters/a wide range of tastes at the table, I always aim to do something familiar (summer corn yaaay) paired with an unusual-but-likeable-treatment (jalapeño dressing/lots of add-ins).
+I also finesse it in the looks department because we all eat with our eyes first, and if I have to reel you in by the eyeballs to eat vegetables, I will.

-I think Kristin Donnelly knows this formula to the power of a thousand.
-Her publisher sent me her new book, Modern Potluck, last week and I’ve been flipping through it and gaining inspiration ever since.
-There is an entire chapter dedicated to the 9×13 pan, and that is just too perfect for me.
-Casseroles, gratins, and bakes forever and ever.
+I think Kristin Donnelly knows this formula in a big way.
+Her publisher sent me her new book, Modern Potluck, last week and I’ve been flipping through it and gaining inspiration.
+There is an entire chapter dedicated to the 9×13 pan, and that is so great.
+Casseroles, gratins, and bakes forever.
 The book is comprised of recipes with super appealing ingredient combinations, clever execution, and little twists and turns to make everything irresistibly, well… modern.
-There’s an awareness that certain potluck dishes can lean toward retro, but why not celebrate that and work towards a new way?
+There’s an awareness that certain potluck dishes can lean toward retro, but why not celebrate that and work towards it in a new way?

 This book isn’t vegan, but it has a lot of possible plant-based avenues of exploration.
-Some things I have my eye on: healthy root vegetable gratin with buttery walnuts, vegan caprese salad, Chinese cashew salad, swiss chard slab pie, lemon berry bundt cake (bonus round fact: Yossy photographed this book!), and scallion pull-apart bread.
-I chose this recipe because baked beans are actually one of my favourite foods, and I’m always down for trying a new version (even though the maple ones that I have in my book are pretty choice).
+I chose this recipe because baked beans are actually one of my favourite foods, and I’m always down for trying a new version.
 Also, apparently I love the challenge of photographing brown foods?
 These are great!
 The miso and tamari give the beans a deep, well-rounded flavour, and the lift from the ginger and vinegar comes in just right.
 I also loved how easygoing these were.
 Boil the beans, whisk in the flavour add-ins, bake, eat.
 Oh, and share them with your peeps!
 I served mine on grilled ciabatta, and plan on re-heating leftovers with whatever we happen to be eating this week–maybe some massaged kale one night, grilled veggies and rice another night, you get the idea ;)

 MISO-AND-MOLASSES BAKED BEANS RECIPE